Individual Therapy Program for Addiction

 Individual therapy helps to reestablish this necessary sense of security.
 While learning more about yourself, you can also receive support and guidance from your therapist.
 You can develop a sense of trust for yourself and your counselor.
 This safe emotional relationship can help bring the healing you need and prepare you to build friendships and family relationships throughout your recovery.

-• Alcohol use disorder
+• Alcohol addiction

-• Meth use disorder
+• Meth addiction

-• Heroin use disorder
+• Heroin addiction

-• Cocaine use disorder
+• Cocaine addiction

-• Prescription drug use disorder
+• Prescription drug addiction

 • Mental health disorders

 Psychotherapy for substance abuse is best when used in tandem with other treatment approaches.
-So, those who enter rehab here at Eagle Creek Ranch Recovery can expect to receive support through therapy while recovering through our other treatment programs.
+So, those who enter rehab here at Eagle Creek Ranch Recovery can expect to receive support through therapy while recovering through our other rehab programs.
 These rehab programs include detoxification and residential treatment.

+In addition to the therapeutic elements of our comprehensive treatment plan, we offer various programs for drug and alcohol abuse treatment.
 Through our drug and alcohol detox service, we provide individuals with the opportunity to end substance use.
 Our clinical professionals can ensure a safe withdrawal process with medical supervision and guidance.
 Our clients can also enter our residential treatment program, which provides access to around-the-clock care.

-Here at our Idaho addiction treatment facility, individuals can receive the care they need.
+Here at our Idaho addiction treatment center, individuals can receive the care they need.
 Our individual therapy program for addiction can assist all those who are working to end substance abuse.
 To learn more, please reach out to us today.
 We look forward to walking with you or your loved one toward a life of freedom from addiction.